NoobWolf1/json-to-html-form/README.md

 2. Open `index.html` in a web browser.
 3. The form will be generated automatically based on the JSON structure defined in the script.

+## Live Demo

+You can view the live demo of this project [here](https://noobwolf1.github.io/json-to-html-form/).

 ## JSON Structure

 The form fields are defined in the `formDataDefinition` array within the `<script>` tag in `index.html`.
 Each field object includes: